searchspring/snap/docs/SNAP_FOREGROUND_FILTERS.md

 # Foreground Filters
 ***Note:*** **Foreground filters are only usable with a SearchController.**

 Foreground filters provide a way for pre-applying a filter on page load.
 The applied filter will be applied to the URL and can be removed as any other applied filter would.
-Foreground filtering is accomplished by setting the inital UrlManager state; this can be used for setting various states, but only filtering will be covered in this document.
+Foreground filtering is accomplished by setting the initial UrlManager state; this can be used for setting various states, but only filtering will be covered in this document.

 | Property | Type | Required | Default | Description |